grahamedgecombe/arc/README.markdown

 Introduction
 ------------

-Arc is a simple hobby operating system for modern PCs with amd64 processors.
+Arc is a simple toy operating system for modern PCs with amd64 processors.
 It is written mostly in C11, with small amounts of Intel-style assembly where required.
 It can be loaded by any [Multiboot 2][multiboot]-compliant boot loader, such as [GNU GRUB][grub].

 Screenshot
 ----------